Skip to Content

-40 Best Things To Do In San Francisco: Free, Cheap + Fun
+40 Free + Cheap Things To Do In San Francisco

 Our San Francisco Experience

-Well, we have explored SF several times by foot and by car.
-We have taken a day and night tour of Alcatraz, been to the top museums, walked and cycled across the Golden Gate Bridge, found hidden gems and stayed at hotels in the most popular neighborhoods.
+We’ve spent a total of 8 days in San Francisco between trips in October 2019 and September 2022.
+In that time we’ve taken a day and night tour of Alcatraz, been to the top museums, walked and cycled across the Golden Gate Bridge, found hidden gems and stayed at hotels in the most popular neighborhoods.
+Read more about us.

 1. Golden Gate Bridge